-If you an eclipse enthusiast, then you may want to plan your travel now in Bandera County in Texas, as it will be in the crosshairs for both eclipses 6 months apart from each other.
+If you an eclipse enthusiast, then you may want to plan your travel now in Bandera County in Texas, as it will be near the centerline of totality for the total eclipse.

-Why is Bandera County a prime location to view the eclipses?
+Why is Bandera County a prime location to view the eclipse?

 Bandera County’s climate is well suited to experience excellent viewing opportunities.

-April’s climate is much like October’s.
 April is a peak month for the spring bird migration and wildflower season.
-As in October, any morning overcast skies generally give away to full sun by mid-morning.
+Any morning overcast skies generally give away to full sun by mid-morning.

 Where is Bandera County, Texas?